melmatx/QuickCart/README.md

 ## To populate products in the app:

 1. Create a new project in Firebase.
-2. Connect the app to this project using the Flutter option in Firebase.
+2. Connect the app to the project using the Flutter option when adding an app.
 3. Create a new collection named **categories** in your Firestore Database.
 4. Add a new document in this collection with these fields (for each categories):